markmandel/JavaLoader/javaloader/readme.txt

 Loads the ColdFusion libraries with the loaded libraries.
 This used to be on by default, however now you must implicitly set it to be true if you wish to access any of the libraries that ColdFusion loads at application startup.

-* param: loadedClassPathBias (default: true)
-If loading classes on top of a parent classpath, search the loaded classes before searching the parent ClassPath

-This means that if this is set to 'true', if you load the ColdFusion libraries, and you load in, log4j for example, when retrieving log4j from JavaLoader, you will recieve the version that was loaded, not the ColdFusion library version.

 * parentClassLoader (null)
 (Expert use only) The parent java.lang.ClassLoader to set when creating the URLClassLoader.